Imagine being in a conference room and hearing those words.

 We were about to leave when the question-and-answer session began.

-The speaker asked Marcos to finish his question, to which he replied that he was forced to sit there for five hours, that his time deserved respect and he was going to say his piece without being rushed.
-He spoke about how there are many environmental problems in the rivers of Apure, how the only infrastructure for fishermen was built by Carlos Andres Perez and how he thinks that, no, it’s not heresy to acknowledge that and throw CAP a bone.
+The speaker asked Marcos to hurry up and finish his question, to which he replied that he was forced to sit there for five hours, that his time deserved respect, and he was going to say his piece without being rushed.
+He spoke about how there are many environmental problems in the rivers of Apure, how the only infrastructure for fishermen was built by Carlos Andrés Pérez, and how he thinks that, no, it’s not heresy to acknowledge that and throw CAP a bone.

 Marcos finished his speech asking how a revolutionary like himself can reconcile the need to let go of his goods while the revolution’s bigshots enjoy an excess of sudden wealth.
 Spontaneous applause broke out in the crowd, and my squalid jaw hit the floor.